Skip to main content

 • Neuropeptide Y (NPY) ∞ This peptide is a potent anxiolytic, meaning it actively reduces anxiety.
 It is released during stress and works to buffer the nervous system against the intense effects of stress hormones, promoting calm and mental clarity.

-The core principle of is to consciously intervene in the HPA axis cascade.
+The core principle of stress management is to consciously intervene in the HPA axis cascade.
 Techniques like controlled breathing and mindfulness are not merely psychological exercises.
 They are direct physiological interventions.
 By intentionally slowing your breathing or shifting your focus of attention, you send a safety signal to your brain.

 This signal interrupts the initial release of CRH from the hypothalamus, effectively turning down the volume on the entire stress response.
 This deliberate act of de-escalation creates the biochemical space necessary for your body to shift its manufacturing priorities away from stress hormones like cortisol and toward the production of restorative peptides like beta-endorphin and NPY.
 You are, in a very real sense, changing your own chemistry moment by moment.